How do I get organised?

 What about other ways to organise?

-If you’ve read any other posts on my blog, or followed me anywhere else, then you’ll know I’m a bit of an organisation freak.
+If you’ve read my other organisation posts, or followed me anywhere else, then you’ll know I’m a bit of an organisation freak.
 TOM website contains meal planning print outs, menu plans and heaps more if that’s your thing.

 I know that for so many people, being organised is a way to quieten the mind and literally declutter the brain.
 That’s something that’s been made easier for me with Gems’ method.